Qrimpuff/hocg-fan-sim-assets/README.md

           - quick: Use the first urls found
           - images: Compare images to find the best match

+      --tcgplayer [<TCGPLAYER_MODE>]
+          Update the TCGplayer product IDs for the cards. can only be use when all cards are searched

+          Possible values:
+          - quick: Use the first product IDs found
+          - images: Compare images to find the best match

       --holodelta-db-path <HOLODELTA_DB_PATH>
           [deprecated] Use holoDelta to import missing/unreleased cards data.
 The file that contains the card database for holoDelta